FredrikNymoen/ExpenseTracker/README.md

 # ExpenseTracker

 A modern expense tracking application built with React, Node.js, Express and Neo4j that allows users to manage their personal finances in a secure and user-friendly way.
+Hosted on AWS.

 🌐 **Live Demo**: [https://d2m47o9qwrddqu.cloudfront.net/](https://d2m47o9qwrddqu.cloudfront.net)